MIDS-scaling-up/v2/week06/hw/README.md

 git clone https://github.com/MIDS-scaling-up/v2
 ```

-Go into the directory for week 06 and download the datasets with this helper script
+Go into the directory for week 06 and download the datasets with this helper script.
 Note that we are downloading the pertrained BERT model published by google.
 During following steps we will be converting this to PyTorch.
 Please check your files in the `download.sh` script downloaded and unzipped correctly.
 ```